Law enforcement in Poland: City Guard

-Several gmina (municipalities) in Poland have their own police forces, which work in conjunction with the Policja.
-They have more limited powers than the Policja, and do not currently carry firearms.
+Several cities and gmina (municipalities) in Poland have their own municipal enforcement forces, primarily tasked with maintaining public order and enforcement of local ordinance, called Straż Miejska (City Guard) or Straż Gminna (Municipality Guard).
+They work in conjunction with the Policja, although with much more limited powers and do not carry firearms.
 They can be contacted by calling "986" from any telephone.

+The tasks of the Polish city guards include protecting public peace and order, safeguarding communal facilities and public utilities, traffic control, managing public events, dealing with intoxicated individuals in public, crime prevention, and escorting valuable documents and items for the municipality.
+They have the authority to issue warnings, impose fines for violations, identify individuals when there is reasonable suspicion that a crime has been committed, arrest those who pose an immediate threat, and, in isolated cases, conduct body searches.

 Other law enforcement and security agencies

-In addition to the Policja and the City Guards, there are also a number of specialised agencies which operate with more specific objectives.
+In addition to the Policja and the City Guards, there are also several specialised agencies which operate with more specific objectives.